 Instructions

-- In a bowl, whisk together the flour, cocoa, salt, and baking powder.
+- In a bowl, whisk together the flour, cocoa, cornstarch, baking powder, salt, and coffee (if using).

-- Cover the dough and refrigerate for at least 4 hours or overnight.
+- Transfer the dough into a medium bowl, cover the dough, and refrigerate for at least 4 hours or overnight.
 If making ahead, you can keep refrigerated for a few days.
+See NOTES 2:

 - Line a baking sheet with parchment paper.
 Add confectioners sugar into a bowl.

-- Scoop out a small ball of dough (about 1 tablespoon) and drop right into confectioners sugar.
+- Scoop out a small ball of dough (about 1 tablespoon) and drop right into the confectioners' sugar.
+It will be sticky and may take a few clicks to get out of the scoop.
 You can roll using just one finger which will form into a perfectly coated ball.
-Or, you could roll the dough into balls with lightly oiled hands.
-Coat each ball thoroughly in the confectioners sugar before placing onto lined baking sheets.
+There's no need to roll and dirty your hands.
+Coat each ball thoroughly in the confectioners' sugar before placing it onto lined baking sheets.
 The balls should be completely white.
+Only roll as many balls as can fit on a baking sheet and no more.
+If you roll them in the confectioners' sugar and they sit, they will absorb the sugar and turn muddy-looking.
+Refrigerate the remaining dough in between baking or it will soften and be unmanageable.

 - Bake for 10 minutes and no more.
 Let cool slightly before transferring the cookies to a cooling rack to finish cooling.